This post may contain affiliate links, please see the privacy policy for details.

 - Whisk egg and water together, dip chicken into egg and then dip each side in breadcrumbs.

-- In a large saute pan, heat 3 tablespoons olive oil over medium-low heat.
-Place chicken in the pan, cook 2-3 minutes each side, just until brown.
+- In a large skillet, heat 3 tablespoons olive oil over medium-low heat.
+Place chicken in the pan, cook 2 or 3 minutes each side, just until brown.
 Wipe the pan out with a paper towel.
-Place chicken on a sheet pan and bake for 7-10 minutes.

-- Bring to a boil over high heat, cook for 2-3 minutes.
-Add remaining butter.
-Remove from heat.
+- Remove from heat.
 Drizzle a spoonful of sauce over each chicken breast.

 - Add cooked pasta to sauté pan and mix with the remaining sauce.
 Add parmesan cheese, chopped parsley and mix thoroughly.
 Season if needed.